ssbb/tako/README.md

 #### Wireless

 For a wireless build, you can use [nice!nano](https://nicekeyboards.com/nice-nano/).
 Keep in mind that EC matrix consume significantly more power than mechanical keyboards.
 An 80mAh battery placed under the MCU will last for about a day only.
 I don't have exact numbers yet (still waiting for a power profiler), but you will likely need to use a larger battery.
-Consider using 9mm standoffs with a 3D-printed or acrylic spacer between the PCB and the bottom plate, and place the battery there.
+Consider using longer standoffs with a 3D-printed or acrylic spacer between the PCB and the bottom plate, and place the battery there.

 ### Display